Event Overview

 Sponsorship Opportunities

-The Washington Forum on Antitrust and Digital Markets, part of the global Competition Compass Series, offers a unique opportunity to connect with the competition and antitrust communities.
-With options for sponsorship, speaking roles, and partnerships, your organization can take a leading role in shaping competition policy discussions.
+The Washington Antitrust and Digital Markets Forum offers a unique opportunity to connect with the competition and antitrust communities.
+With options for sponsorship and speaking roles, your organization can take a leading role in shaping competition policy discussions.

-Get in touch to learn more and find out how you can get involved.
+Get in touch with Karen Fernandes Jones either by email or +44 (0) 7774660298 to learn more and find out how you can get involved.

 Partners and Sponsors